 Originally, setting $HTMLQuoteHTML to false let you export HTML examples in an entire note.
 But, sometimes, you want the example to be handled differently than the rest of the note so Tinderbox also allows these usages:

 - Tinderbox respects the tags <code> and </code> when they appear within notes.
 HTML between these tags is always encoded so it appears as you see it, instead of being passed unchanged to the browser.

 - Tinderbox also respects the tags <pre> and </pre> when they appear within notes.
 Inside these tags, Tinderbox adds no paragraph formatting and leaves whitespace unchanged; since the intent of the

 tag is to allow manual line breaks, adding paragraph markup in this context defeats its purpose.

-Setting $HTMLQuoteHTML to true will override this feature - so don't mix the two!
+Setting $HTMLQuoteHTML to true will override this feature - so do not mix the two!

-Note that if you use <code> for a single line sample, you won't emit a wrapping
+Note that if you use <code> for a single line sample, you will not emit a wrapping

 tag as Tinderbox does not emit an 'auto-paragraph' if:

 - The line beings with a < character